You don’t need to be told there is something different about the BlackBerry Passport.

 Docs to Go

-BlackBerry now owns Docs to Go — I remember the app from when I owned a Palm Pilot.
+BlackBerry now owns Docs to Go — the app has been around since the Palm Pilot.
 Docs to Go is a mobile office suite with a word processor, spreadsheet and presentation manager.

 Docs to Go is compatible with Microsoft Office so you can move documents easily between the Passport and a personal computer.
 It works with cloud services to make that easier.